Musket: Korea

 Afterwards, the Qing dynasty requested Joseon to aid in their border conflict with Russia.
 In 1654, 370 Russians engaged a 1,000-man Qing-Joseon force at the mouth of the Songhua River and were defeated by Joseon musketeers.
-In 1658, 500 Russians engaged a 1,400-strong Qing-Joseon force and were defeated again by Joseon musketeers.
+In 1658, five hundred Russians engaged a 1,400-strong Qing-Joseon force and were defeated again by Joseon musketeers.
 Under the Three Branch System, similar to the Spanish Tercio, Joseon organized their army under firearm troops (artillery and musketeers), archers, and pikemen or swordsmen.
 The percentage of firearms in the Joseon army rose dramatically as a result of the shorter training period for firearms.
 In addition, the sulphur mines discovered in Jinsan reduced the expense of producing gunpowder.
 Under the reign of Sukjong of Joseon (1700s), 76.4% of the local standing army in Chungcheong were musketeers.
 Under the reign of King Yeongjo, Yoon Pil-Un, Commander of the Sua-chung, improved on firearms with the Chunbochong (천보총), which had a greater range of fire than the existing ones.
 Its usage is thought to have been similar to the Afghan jezail or American long rifle.

 Outside Eurasia

-During the Musket Wars period in New Zealand, between 1805 and 1843, at least 500 conflicts took place between various Māori tribes – often using trade muskets in addition to traditional Māori weapons.
+During the Musket Wars period in New Zealand, between 1805 and 1843, at least 500 conflicts took place between various Māori tribes—often using trade muskets in addition to traditional Māori weapons.
 The muskets were initially cheap Birmingham muskets designed for the use of coarse grain black powder.
 Maori favoured the shorter barrel versions.
 Some tribes took advantage of runaway sailors and escaped convicts to expand their understanding of muskets.
-Early missionaries – one of whom was a trained gunsmith – refused to help Māori repair muskets.
+Early missionaries—one of whom was a trained gunsmith—refused to help Māori repair muskets.
 Later, common practice was to enlarge the percussion hole and to hold progressively smaller lead balls between the fingers so that muskets could fire several shots without having to remove fouling.
 Likewise, Māori resorted to thumping the butt of the musket on the ground to settle the ball instead of using a ramrod.
-Māori favoured the use of the double barrel shot gun (Tuparra – two barrel) during fighting often using women to reload the weapons when fighting from a Pā (fortified village or hillfort).
+Māori favoured the use of the double-barrel shot gun (Tuparra – two barrel) during fighting often using women to reload the weapons when fighting from a Pā (fortified village or hillfort).
 They often resorted to using nails, stones or anything convenient as "shot".
 From the 1850s, Māori were able to obtain superior military style muskets with greater range.
-One of the authors was a Pakeha (European) who lived amongst Māori, spoke the language fluently, had a Māori wife and took part in many intertribal conflicts as a warrior.
+One of the authors was a Pakeha (European) who lived among Māori, spoke the language fluently, had a Māori wife and took part in many intertribal conflicts as a warrior.